robbert1978/robbert1978.github.io/source/_posts/2025-1-2-PhysicalTest-codegate2024.md

 ## Prepare header files

-Fist, create `linux-headers` folder.
-We wil copy many header files from WSL to this folder:
+Create `linux-headers` folder.
+We will copy many header files from WSL to this folder:

 On WSL shell, run:
 ```sh